microsoft/sqllinuxlabs/containers/readme.md

 ![GettingStartedOpsStudio.PNG](/Media/Container-BuildOwnContainer.png)

-5. Start the container with an your `SA_PASSWORD`
+5. Change the `SA_PASSWORD` in the command below and start the container:
 ```
 sudo docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=YourStrong!Passw0rd' \
       -p 1500:1433 --name sql2 \
       -d mssql-with-backup-example
 ```

-6. View the contents of the backup file built in the image:
+6. Edit the `-P` with the value used for `SA_PASSWORD` used in the previous command and view the contents of the backup file built in the image:

 ```
    sudo docker exec -it sql2 /opt/mssql-tools/bin/sqlcmd -S localhost \
-   -U SA -P '1234qwerASDF' \
+   -U SA -P 'YourStrongPassword!' \
    -Q 'RESTORE FILELISTONLY FROM DISK = "/var/opt/mssql/data/SampleDB.bak"' \
    -W \
    | tr -s ' ' | cut -d ' ' -f 1-2